cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ### DL0 to DL1

-In this step, we will convert the MAGIC Calibrated data to Data Level (DL) 1 (our goal is to reach DL3) and MC DL0 to DL1.
+In this step, we will convert the MAGIC Calibrated data to Data Level (DL) 1 (our goal is to reach DL3).

 In your working IT Container directory (e.g. /fefs/aswg/workspace/yourname/yourprojectname), open your environment with the command `conda activate {env_name}` and update the file `config_auto_MCP.yaml` according to your analysis.
 If you need non-standard parameters (e.g., for the cleaning), take care that the `resources/config.yaml` file gets installed when you install the pipeline, so you will have to copy it, e.g. in your workspace, modify it and put the path to this new file in the `config_auto_MCP.yaml` (this way you don't need to install again the pipeline).

-The file `config_auto_MCP.yaml` must contain the telescope IDs, the directories with the MC data (ignored if you set NSB_matching = true), the data selection, and some information on the night sky background (NSB) level and software versions:
+The file `config_auto_MCP.yaml` must contain parameters for data selection and some information on the night sky background (NSB) level and software versions:

 ```

-    mc_tel_ids:
-    LST-1: 1
-    LST-2: 0
-    LST-3: 0
-    LST-4: 0
-    MAGIC-I: 2
-    MAGIC-II: 3

 directories:
     workspace_dir : "/fefs/aswg/workspace/elisa.visentin/auto_MCP_PR/"  # Output directory where all the data products will be saved.
-    # MC paths below are ignored if you set NSB_matching = true.
-    MC_gammas     : "/fefs/aswg/data/mc/DL0/LSTProd2/TestDataset/sim_telarray"  # set to "" if you don't want to process these Monte Carlo simulations.
-    MC_electrons  : ""
-    MC_helium     : ""
-    MC_protons    : "/fefs/aswg/data/mc/DL0/LSTProd2/TrainingDataset/Protons/dec_2276/sim_telarray"
-    MC_gammadiff  : "/fefs/aswg/data/mc/DL0/LSTProd2/TrainingDataset/GammaDiffuse/dec_2276/sim_telarray/"

 data_selection:
     source_name_database: "CrabNebula"  # MUST BE THE SAME AS IN THE DATABASE; Set to null to process all sources in the given time range.